iman-coder/MyFirstOdooProject/readme.md

 - `account`: For cost calculations and reporting.

 ### Steps
-1. Update your Odoo configuration file (`odoo.conf`) to include the path to the `addons` folder where you cloned the repository.
+1. Check and update your Odoo configuration file (`odoo.conf`) to include the path to the `addons` folder where you cloned the repository and the other instructions on (`odoo.conf.txt`).
 2. Restart your Odoo server to load the new module.

    If using Docker: